Pros and cons of predictive policing

 1. Privacy and Security Concerns

-Remember that some of the advantages of data analytics and Big Data application are also some of the advantages of predictive policing.
-However, the same is true for its disadvantages or drawbacks.
+Remember that some of the advantages of data analytics and Big Data are also some of the advantages of predictive policing.
+This also means that the same is true for its disadvantages or drawbacks.
 The fact that the practice depends on the collection and processing of data has raised concerns over privacy rights.
-Some of these data might be too personal, or their handlers might lack the capabilities and professionalism to keep them secured.
+Some of these data might be too personal or their handlers might lack the capabilities and ethical framework to keep them secured.

 L. Edwards and L. Urquhart explored the privacy issues raised in collecting data for law enforcement.
 In their review study, they questioned the extent at which agencies can collect and process the social media data of Internet users for profiling purposes, while also raising concerns about the role of these law enforcers in protecting the digital identities of the citizens.